Whistleblower at Insurance Giant Leaks Police Reports on Trans Woman in Retaliation Over Care Denial

 A Protective Order was filed to stop this exact abuse from recurring in discovery.

 💥 Why does this matter beyond Samara?
+Because the infrastructure is still running.

 Because what happened to her could happen to: